daniellevautier/responsiveSassBoilerplate/README.md

 4. Horizontal padding using the *.horizontal* class in conjunction with the .padded-content class

 ## Browser Support
-All major browsers are supported.
+Tested in Chrome, Firefox, IE10, IE9*, IE8*, IE7*, IOS7 but am confident other major browsers will be supported. * There are some alternative options for these browsers (see below).

 ### Media queries
-Media queries are not supported in Internet Explorer 8 or below.
-On build a style sheet will be compiled *ie.css* that ommits the media queries form your SASS files.
+Media queries are not supported in Internet Explorer 8 or below by default.
+When compiled a style sheet will be compiled *ie.css* that ommits the media queries used in your SASS files.
 **Note:** This requires the user of the mixin *@mixin viewport($width)*.

+Alternatively you can use a polyfill such as respond.js https://github.com/scottjehl/Respond

 ###Flexbox
 Flexbox is not supported in Internet Explorer 9 or below.
-If wanting to use the flexbox class *.with-equal-height* make sure you set your conditional statement to:
+If you're wanting to use the flexbox class *.with-equal-height* with the fallback supplied, make sure you set your conditional statement to:

 ```
 <!--[if lte IE 9]>
 ```

-Author: Danielle Vautier, I hold no responsibility for your broken code.
+**Author**: Danielle Vautier, I take no responsibility for your code.